cloudsolver/aws-saa/atoms/Direct Connect.md

 Overall, Direct Connect is a great option for businesses that need a reliable, secure, and cost-effective way to connect to AWS. https://aws.amazon.com/directconnect/

+### Direct Connect Gateway
+A Direct Connect gateway is a globally available resource.
+You can create the Direct Connect gateway in any Region and access it from all other Regions.

+### Quiz
+#Q You have set up a Direct Connect connection between your corporate data center and your VPC A in your AWS account.
+You need to access VPC B in another AWS region from your corporate datacenter as well.
+What should you do?